 Landscape function analysis (LFA) is a monitoring tool to qualify landscape sustainability.
 Mining lease operators can use the tool when developing a program for environment protection and rehabilitation (PEPR) or a mine rehabilitation monitoring program.
 An overview of LFA and step-by-step guide in how to conduct LFA.

 The document provides an overview of LFA and step-by-step guide in how to conduct an LFA.

 It is designed to be used in conjunction with its companion volume, MG19 Guidelines for data entry and reporting of landscape function analysis (PDF 1.9 MB)

-These guidelines have been prepared by the Department for Energy and Mining to provide guidance to explorers when conducting mineral exploration within South Australia, and to assist in the preparation of a program for environment protection and rehabilitation (PEPR) for submission and approval under the Mining Act and regulations.
+Guidance for explorers when conducting mineral exploration within South Australia, and advice on the preparation of a program for environment protection and rehabilitation (PEPR) for submission and approval under the Mining Act and regulations.

 This guideline is exclusively for extractive minerals and has been prepared by the department to assist small-scale quarry applicants in preparation of a mining proposal (MP) required under section 35 the Mining Act 1971 that must accompany an application for an extractive minerals lease (EML) and program for environment protection and rehabilitation (PEPR) required under section 70B of the Mining Act for authorising operations on EMLs.

 A mineral claim is a type of mining tenement under the Mining Act, and is an important step towards applying for a mineral lease.
 Establishing and registering a claim requires negotiations regarding land access and other authorisations, agreements and consents before pegging the claim.

 This guideline sets out how you go about establishing and registering a mineral claim and what you can do on the claim once it is registered.